vintasoftware/django-zombodb/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django_zombodb could always use more documentation, whether as part of the
+django-zombodb could always use more documentation, whether as part of the
-official django_zombodb docs, in docstrings, or even on the web in blog posts,
+official django-zombodb docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback